 2. KAS SA operates out of premises in Randburg.
 We do not employ full time personnel and the operation is run by a small group of dedicated volunteers – we are always looking for people to join our team, please telephone 082 655 5150

-We meet at the office every Thursday to open the mountain of mail we receive from our generous contributors.
-Each of these parcels needs to be opened, the content documented and donors details notes and the items sorted.
+We meet at the office once a week to open the mountain of mail we receive from our generous contributors.
+Each of these parcels needs to be opened, the content documented and donors details noted and the items sorted.
 You could assist KAS by helping unpack, maintaining the databases, writing/emailing thank you notes and even with collecting the mail from the Bryanston Post Office.

-If your talent lies in the area of fundraising, maybe you could assist KAS by arranging a fundraising event?
+3. If your talent lies in the area of fundraising, maybe you could assist Knit-a-Square by arranging a fundraising event?

+4. Sewing squares together into blankets.
 The more squares we receive, the more children we are able to wrap in warmth and love.
 We require squares that are 20cm x 20cm for the beautiful blankets we sew together.
-The rest of the world supports us by sending squares in a sometimes rather overwhelmingly generous manner.
-We received anything between 2500 and 5000 squares a week and so, as you can well imagine, we are always looking for people to help us sew the blankets together.
+The rest of the world supports us by sending squares in a rather overwhelmingly generous manner.
+We receive anywhere from 2500 and 5000 squares a week and so, as you can well imagine, we are always looking for people to help us sew the blankets together.
 This is a great teambuilding opportunity for businesses, schools, retirement homes or any group of people looking for a way in which to support their community.

-It is the ultimate dream of KAS SA to establish and run a training programme that empowers young women by teaching them the skills of knitting and sewing and assisting them to set up their own sustainable businesses.
-This can only be realised through the support of businesses in South Africa who would partner with KAS to achieve this dream.
+5. Skills development.
+It is the ultimate dream of Knit-a-Square SA to establish and run a training programme that empowers young women by teaching them the skills of knitting and sewing and assisting them to set up their own sustainable businesses.
+This can only be realised through the support of businesses in South Africa who would partner with Knit-a-Square to achieve this dream.